 Scuff marks are marks or scratches appearing on a surface due to something dragging or scraping across it.
+How to remove scuff marks?
 They can be caused by various things, including wearing shoes inside the house, dragging furniture across the floor, or accidentally kicking or scuffing objects.
 Scuff marks can be unsightly and difficult to remove, so it is essential to try to remove them as soon as possible.

 - 1 Types of surfaces prone to scuff marks

-- 2 Techniques for removing scuff marks from various surfaces
+- 2 Techniques for how to remove scuff marks

 - 3 Prevention of scuff marks